geastwood/evtjs/README.md

 ### getEstimatedChargeForTransaction(transaction, signatureCount) => Promise

-return accurate charge for one transaction.
+return estimated amount of `transaction fee` for one transaction.

 #### Parameters